Registrar

 Chapter 33 - Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship)

-The Fry Scholarship provides essential education benefits to the children and surviving spouses of service members who died in the line of duty while on active duty after September 10, 2001.
-Eligible beneficiaries receive up to 36 months of benefits at the 100% level, providing tuition and fees payments, a monthly housing allowance payment, and a books and supplies stipend.
+The Fry Scholarship provides essential education benefits to the children and surviving spouses of service members who died in the line of duty while on active duty after 9/11/2001.
+Eligible beneficiaries receive up to 36 months of benefits at the 100% level, providing tuition and fees payments up to $30,908.34 for 2026-27, a monthly housing allowance (MHA) payment based on school location, and a books and supplies stipend up to $1000 per academic year.

 Yellow Ribbon Program

 As a Yellow Ribbon Program school, Southwestern University has partnered with the Department of Veterans Affairs (VA) to help cover tuition and fee charges that exceed the standard Post-9/11 GI Bill® limit.
-For eligible students at the 100% benefit level, Southwestern will contribute a set amount toward your tuition, and the VA will match that amount, significantly reducing or eliminating out-of-pocket costs for private, out-of-state, or graduate programs.
+For eligible students using CH 33 at the 100% benefit level, Southwestern will contribute a set amount toward your tuition, and the VA will match that amount, significantly reducing or eliminating out-of-pocket costs for private college tuition costs not covered by the Post 9/11 GI Bill®.

 Chapter 31 - Veteran Readiness & Employment (VR&E)

-The Chapter 31 Veteran Readiness & Employment (VR&E) program is designed to assist service-disabled veterans in transitioning to civilian employment, often funding tuition, books, and supplies for approved degree or training programs.
-Our school certifying official is here to assist with your authorization process.
+The Veteran Readiness & Employment (VR&E) program is designed to assist service-disabled veterans in transitioning to civilian employment, often funding tuition, books, and supplies for approved degree or training programs.
+Requires approval by the VR&E Vocational Rehabilitation Counselor.
+Our school certifying official is here to assist with the authorization process.

 Chapter 35 - Survivors’ and Dependents’ Educational Assistance Program (DEA)

-The Survivors’ and Dependents’ Educational Assistance Program provides education and training opportunities to eligible spouse or child dependents of a Veteran who is permanently and totally disabled, or who passed away, due to a service-connected event
+The Survivors’ and Dependents’ Educational Assistance Program provides a monthly payment towards education and training opportunities to eligible spouse or child dependents of a Veteran who is permanently and totally disabled, or who passed away, due to a service-connected event.

 * Please note: Southwestern does not participate in the Texas Hazlewood Act.